R-i-c-h-B/rethink/README.md

 As of writing, the code expects the rethinkdb to be at the given ip address and port.
 NB: You need to get the reql_port if you want to connect via reql - ie in code.
-- you can verify that in teh rethink web ui by running:
+You can verify that in teh rethink web ui by running:
-  - r.db('rethinkdb').table('server_status')
+  -- r.db('rethinkdb').table('server_status')

 Code currently looks for:
-  - Database: test
+  -- Database: test
-  - table: t1
+  -- table: t1

 In rethinkdb webui that would equate to:
-  - r.db('test').table('t1')
+  -- r.db('test').table('t1')